- Define Culture as Observable Behaviors

 - Strong behavior: “We communicate bad news to clients within 24 hours and propose a fix.”

 List 5–7 behaviors that describe “how we win here.”
-Test them against real stories—if nobody can cite an example, the value is wallpaper.
+Test them against real stories.
+If nobody can cite an example, the value is wallpaper.

 Anchor Culture in Customer Promises